The hopper dredger Pedro Alvares Cabral on the Elbe, with terminals, harbour cranes and the Köhlbrand Bridge in the background

 The KAISHUU dredger from Jan de Nul used exclusively climate-neutral recycled fuel on behalf of the HPA in 2021.

 Climate-friendly fuels are already being used.
 This can be done without having to make technical changes to the ships.
-In 2021, the shipment of sediments into the North Sea to the E3 buoy was carried out exclusively with climate-neutral recycled fuel made from production residues.
-This reduced CO2 emissions by 85% compared to marine diesel.
-Around 30,000 tons of CO2 could be saved in this way.
+In 2021, the relocation of sediments into the North Sea for the E3 tonne was carried out exclusively with climate-neutral recycled fuel made from production residues.
+This enabled CO2 emissions to be reduced by 85% compared to marine diesel.
+Around 30,000 tonnes of CO2 could be saved in this way.
 This corresponds to around 1000 flights from Hamburg to Munich.
-Climate-neutral fuel was also used proportionately in 2022, although it was not always available.</p
+Climate-neutral fuel was also used proportionately in 2022, although it was not always available.

-<p>In addition to recycled fuel, there are other ways to reduce climate-impacting emissions.
+In addition to recycled fuel, there are other ways to reduce climate-impacting emissions.
 A reduction of around 13% is possible through the use of LNG.
 The use of hybrid drives, e-fuels (i.e. fuels produced from sustainably generated electricity) or hydrogen drives are also possible.
-The first hopper excavator that runs exclusively on hydrogen is currently under construction in the Netherlands.</p
+The first hopper excavator that runs exclusively on hydrogen is currently under construction in the Netherlands.

 Climate-friendly sediment management

-<p>However, if the dredger does not take the sediments far enough towards the North Sea, for example only to the transfer point near the Elbe island of Neßsand, a large proportion will be washed back into the port with the strong tidal current and will soon have to be dredged again.
-This creates a dredging cycle, which in turn results in higher emissions.
-The aim of our sediment management is therefore to minimize these dredging cycles without having to cover unnecessarily long transport distances.
-Dumping sites in the Elbe estuary are ideal in this respect.</p
+However, if the dredger does not take the sediment far enough towards the North Sea, for example only to the relocation site near the Elbe island of Neßsand, a large part of it is washed back into the harbour by the strong tidal current and has to be dredged again.
+This creates a dredging cycle, which in turn results in higher emissions overall.
+The aim of our sediment management is therefore to minimise these dredging cycles without having to cover unnecessarily long transport distances.
+Relocation sites in the Elbe estuary are ideal in this respect.

 Climate protection strategy of the HPA